Learn how to create an impressive company fact sheet and get access to Bit’s smart pre-made fact sheet template! Read on…

 Things to know before writing a Fact Sheet

-There are few things one must keep in mind before creating a fact sheet.
+There are a few things one must keep in mind before creating a fact sheet.
 These include:

 - A fact sheet should preferably be a single page long.